 Overall, it's still pretty "safe" art, and not even the edgiest work of the artists represented… like the pretty but innocuous haybales of "Yellowstone County" by Deruyyter, and not his sexually-charged Cowboy portraits from the same book, that could almost be stills from Brokeback Mountain.

+The good news?
 Budding talent is getting a wider audience by name, big names are getting bigger recognition, and you are getting nicely framed, fairly "grown up" art, for a fraction of what these same images are selling for in galleries.
 For example, Deruyyter's images from the Cowboy series, when you can still get them from galleries like Brooklyn's Wessel+O'Connor, run upwards of $5000, while "Yellowstone County" at Pottery Barn is $350, framed.

+The bad news?
 Large or open-ended editions mean little or no resale value, so you should buy for love, not investment.
 And the prints at Pottery Barn are printed on watercolor paper, in a pseudo-sepia tone, so they never quite hit the deep tonal quality some want from an original gelatin- or silver print.